uitsmijter/Documentation/content/general/quickstart.md

 namespaceOverride: ""
 ```

 This value specifies the namespace in which Uitsmijter should be installed.
-We recommend to install into the default
+We recommend installing into the default
 namespace: `uitsmijter`.
-If you are planning installation into another namespace, you have to adjust Middleware paths
+If you are planning to install into another namespace, you will need to adjust Middleware paths
-later on.
-That is very easy if you know what you are doing, but can be confusing if you are new to Kubernetes or
+later.
+This is straightforward if you know what you are doing, but can be confusing if you are new to Kubernetes or
 [🔗 Ingress middleware with Traefik](https://doc.traefik.io/traefik/middlewares/overview/).
 If you want to start without
-hassle and without debugging it is highly recommended to install Uitsmijter in the desired namespace first.
+hassle and debugging, it is highly recommended to install Uitsmijter in the default namespace first.

 ### Repository, Images and Tags